 Suspected Crime Boss Daniel Kinahan Arrested in Dubai in Major Law Enforcement Breakthrough

-Daniel Kinahan, the suspected leader of the Kinahan Organised Crime Group, has been arrested in Dubai in a major development for Irish and international law enforcement, marking the potential culmination of a long-running investigation into one of the world's most notorious criminal organisations.
+Daniel Kinahan, the suspected leader of the Kinahan Organised Crime Group, has been arrested in Dubai on 15 April 2026 in a major development for Irish and international law enforcement, marking the potential culmination of a long-running investigation into one of the world's most notorious criminal organisations and raising hopes that the suspected crime boss will face justice in an Irish court.

 Background